nithin-jella/nithin-jella/README.md

 - **Modeling & Experimentation:** Statistical analysis, experiment design, predictive modeling, classification, clustering, and regression

 ---
+## Values I Bring to My Work

+- Simplicity and clarity in how I design solutions

+- Dedication and planning — I always stay prepared and think ahead

+- Structure and organization in how I approach problems

+- Collaboration and promptness in team environments

+- Attention to detail, especially when dealing with automation or sensitive data

+- A constant eagerness to learn and push past what is comfortable

+---
 ## Certifications and Learning Highlights